 Sarah Stein Greenberg: Yeah.
 And I would say like the visualization is a huge part of it.
-And then that one step further into the physicalization is like, there is a reason that when you walk into any design studio, it is usually cluttered with so many different objects.
-It’s because designers think with things and there is some really magical part of your brain that gets lit up.
-When you do that.
+And then that one step further into the physicalization is like, there is a reason that when you walk into any design studio, it has lots of clutter with so many different objects.
+It’s because designers think with things and there is some really magical part of your brain that gets lit up when you do that.

 For More Information

 Brian Ardinger: I appreciate you being on Inside Outside Innovation, to talk a little bit about your book Creative Acts for Curious People.
 If people want to find out more about yourself or the book, what’s the best way to do that?